samthebest/dump/agile-data.md

 Picture: Venn diagram with "Software Development Skills", "Maths, particularly Probability", "Conception of MVP + iteration" title "Agile Data"

-Thanks to the hype and rapid growth of Big Data Engineering and Data Science it seems most companies and practioners have got so excited by hiring, building infrastructure, clever sounding words and shiny technology that one crucial part of the fields seems to be missing - **delivery**.
+Thanks to the hype and rapid growth of Big Data Engineering and Data Science it seems most companies and practioners have got so excited by hiring, building infrastructure, fashionable models and shiny technology that one crucial part of the fields seems to be missing - **delivery**.
 I hear of countless stories where teams are built, clusters are bought, prototype algorithms written and software is installed, but it then takes months or even longer to deliver working data driven applications, or for insights to be acted on.
 It happens in startups and big corps alike, hype is thick in the air but delivery is thin on the ground.

 The Harvard Business Review [Data Scientist's Don't Scale](https://hbr.org/2015/05/data-scientists-dont-scale) and related blogs correctly point out that we should focus on AI **applications**, that is automation.
 My addition is that these applications can not be easily bought in for most domains, rather they should be built in-house and the builders ought to be **Agile** Data Scientists and Big Data Engineers.
 The title of Data Scientist is not dead, but keeping Data Science alive means shifting the focus of the Data Scientist away from hacking, ad hoc analysis and prototyping and on to high quality code, automation, applications and Agile methodologies.